Which company has the cheapest car insurance in Montana for a bad driving record?

 Three years is common, but how long you are considered a high-risk driver in California depends on the insurance company's guidelines.
 The state determines how long a violation stays on your record, but the insurance company determines how long you're charged for that violation.

-If you're considered a high-risk driver in Montana, you may be required to file an SR-22.
-This form is filled out by your car insurance company, stating that you have at least the minimum required coverage.
-The court will let you know how long you must file an SR-22.
+If you're a high-risk driver in Montana, you may need to file an SR-22.
+Your insurer submits this form to confirm you carry the state's minimum required coverage.
+The court will specify how long you must maintain the SR-22.

 Methodology